5350 Use of Bellevue College Computer Facilities by Outside Groups

 Computing services will also maintain an electronic copy of this policy and any related procedures and standards accessible to the public on the academic support website.

-An additional responsibility for maintenance and administration of this policy rests with the vice president of information resources.
-IR is responsible for reviewing and approving any updates and changes to the policies and procedures.
-IR may also distribute the policy for campus review and will submit it for final approval by the college president.
-Once the policy has been approved, IR will announce the new or revised policy to the campus providing a brief description of the policy and its implications for employees and other affected individuals or groups.
+An additional responsibility for maintenance and administration of this policy rests with the vice president of information technology services.
+ITS is responsible for reviewing and approving any updates and changes to the policies and procedures.
+ITS may also distribute the policy for campus review and will submit it for final approval by the college president.
+Once the policy has been approved, ITS will announce the new or revised policy to the campus providing a brief description of the policy and its implications for employees and other affected individuals or groups.

 - Events Office